Contact Sales

 Additionally, you may not need to upgrade your facility yourself to produce custom products for big clients.
 A lot of the time, OEMs pass on the cost of new tooling and moulding equipment to their clients in the form of up-front fees, or by building them into their pricing.
 Of course, this may mean they have more leverage over your facility and can demand that you only use the equipment to service their needs, but even in that scenario you’re getting an upgrade that you pay comparatively little for.

-The pros and cons of becoming an ODM
+The Pros and Cons of becoming an ODM

 As an ODM, you will be able to produce a highly cost-effective facility.
 Because you get to choose your own products, you can also select and build equipment and processes that best increase the efficiency of producing those products.
 As you become more experienced and, perhaps, specialised, you will likely be able to continue to improve this efficiency with further upgrades such as automation and specially designed manufacturing software.